kubearmor/KubeArmor/gtr.md

   * Explain which use cases have been identified as unsupported by the project.

-KubeArmor is not a general purpose policy engine or a CNI.
+* KubeArmor is not a general-purpose policy engine (such as OPA) or a CNI.
+* KubeArmor does not intend to be a resource utilization tracking solution.
+For e.g., the amount of CPU/memory used by the workloads.
+* KubeArmor does not intend to be a debugging tool, such as for system call tracing or object-level action tracing, even though there have been instances where the tool was used in the context to check if a particular process is indeed modifying the given file or not.

   * Describe the intended types of organizations who would benefit from adopting this project. (i.e. financial services, any software manufacturer, organizations providing platform engineering services)?